Scifabric/scifabric.github.io/jobs/_posts/2016-07-29-ux-designer.md

  * Easygoing person.
  * Love to work with teams.

-If you don't fully cover all these requirements, don't worry, send us an email with your CV too.
-We'll talk and see if you can be our next UX/UI person!
+Therefore, if you know how to design and write HTML/CSS, as well as JavaScript, send us your CV here.
+Please note that only successful applicants will be contacted for an interview.

 <a href="mailto:daniel@scifabric.com?subject=UX designer position">Send your CV</a>